|3/3/15 TOUR UPDATE:

 Merchandise on sale at Bib Pickup Friday & Saturday and on race day at the Kincaid Chalet.
 They will be available for purchase at bib pick-up and after the race in the Kincaid Chalet.
 We have lots of colors, styles and sizes to choose from, but keep in mind that it all goes FAST!
 Come to bib pick-up early on the first day for the best selection.

-Tickets on sale at the Bear Tooth office starting Tuesday, Feb 25 for $3.00.
+Tickets will be go on sale at the Bear Tooth office on Tuesday, March 3 for $4.

 This is a sell-out event.
 Get your tickets early.